Phú Thọ Indoor Stadium

-Phu Tho Arena or Phu Tho Indoor Stadium (Nhà thi đấu Phú Thọ) is a multi-purpose indoor arena, located in District 11, Ho Chi Minh City, Vietnam, within walking distance from the 1932-built Phú Thọ Horse Racing Ground.
+Phu Tho Arena or Phu Tho Indoor Stadium (Nhà thi đấu Phú Thọ) is a multi-purpose indoor arena, located in District 11, Ho Chi Minh City, Vietnam, within walking distance from the 1932-built Phú Thọ Horse Racing Ground Park.
 The arena was constructed for 2003 Southeast Asian Games.
 Although not officially recognized, the arena is usually home to Vietnam national futsal team.
 It has a capacity of 5,000 people for sporting events and a full-house capacity of around 8,000.

 History

 The arena was built in 2000 along with a practice venue.
 It was opened on November 20, 2003 and has served major sporting as well as entertainment and exhibition events.

+Phú Thọ Arena has it first major renovation in 2025, and finished in 2026.